 4. LESS WASTE

 Another popular industrial spray painting system is HVLP (high-volume, low-pressure).
 HVLP spray systems use a lightweight air turbine instead of a large air compressor to supply the air to atomise the paint.
 The air is supplied at a much lower pressure and speed.
 This means the amount of overspray and material wastage is vastly reduced compared to conventional air spray – resulting in a much cleaner spray environment.
 HVLP is the ideal method of spray application when applying a metallic paint finish.

 Industrial spray painting systems give a smooth and even finish, which can withstand wear and tear as well as harmful corrosion.
 Paint particles in the form of tiny droplets are expelled at pressure to produce a mirror like or factory like finish on a variety of surfaces.
 These include commercial roofs, shopfronts, cladding and other surfaces that require a tough, quick-drying paint.

 Regardless of the industrial spray painting system that’s used, the surface must be properly prepared prior to spraying.
-Preparing the surface can involve cleaning & degreasing, sanding, removal of loose and delaminating material, and masking and sheeting any areas that are not to be painted.
+Preparing the surface can involve grit blasting, cleaning & degreasing, sanding, removal of loose and delaminating material, and masking and sheeting any areas that are not to be painted.
 Any surface to be painted must always be properly prepared.

 Give us a call on 01603 405318, or email us and we will be more than happy to assist you: email@example.com